erikfredner/erikfredner.github.io/cv.md

 <br>
 May 8, 2015
 <br><br>
-“Two Blocks Joined by a Corridor:” On the Structure of Time in _To The Lighthouse_
+"Two Blocks Joined by a Corridor:” On the Structure of Time in _To The Lighthouse_
 <br>
 Lecture in _Literary History III_
 <br>